 Replacing Modified Data: For a date partition that exist in the output table as well as in the input source, it compares the modified timestamps of date partition of both the sources.
 If the date partition of input source has a newer modified timestamp than the existing date partition, the existing data in the output table for that date partition is overwritten with the updated version.

-Assume Source B (the output table) already has the following records:
+Assume Source A (the output table) already has the following records:

-Assume Source A (the new incoming data) has the following records:
+Assume Source B (the input source) has the following records:

 Job Execution: